10 Cheapest Places To Live in Florida

 Median Home Price: $156,000

 Washington County has the most expensive median home price on our list at $156,000.
 However, the median property tax bill is just under $800, according to five-year estimate numbers released by the U.S. Census Bureau.
-The low property taxes may be because effective property tax rates in the area are just .50%, well below the national average.
+The low property taxes might be because effective property tax rates in the area are just .50%, well below the national average.

 Calhoun County